 6. Maison Autrique

-With its pretty balcony and exposed beams, its rosy allure and its large windows with inlaid marquise, the Maison Autrique looks like something straight out of a fairy tale!
+With its pretty balcony and exposed beams, its rosy allure and its large windows with inlaid marquise, the Maison Autrique looks like something out of a fairy tale!
 Victor Horta is never far away, as we also owe this masterpiece to him!

 📍 Address: Chau. de Haecht 266 (in Schaerbeek)